tytydraco/yessleep/out/Bellhaven_Woods__2__If_You_Remember_the_Bellhaven_Woods_Deaths_Read_This.md

 "And the fire roads."

 "Yeah."

-Iris set the legal pad down in her lap.
-She said: "I've been there.
-To the eastern part of the tree line.
-I think– when I lost time, I think some of it was there."

-Nobody said anything.

 Summer looked at her lap.
 "I'm not saying it's all the same thing, but it’s all in the same place."

 Cecile crossed her arms.
 "You know what this sounds like, right?"